The Confidence Code for Girls: Taking Risks, Messing Up, and Becoming Your Amazingly Imperfect, Totally Powerful Self

 What parents need to know

 Parents need to know that The Confidence Code for Girls is an illuminating and empowering guide for girls by broadcast journalists Katty Kay and Claire Shipman (with JillEllyn Riley), who draw on their work writing The Confidence Code for adult readers.
-Plentiful examples of real-world dilemmas and inspiring stories of girls who achieved great things by stretching beyond their comfort zones make it very relatable and practical.
+Plentiful examples of real-world dilemmas and inspiring stories of girls who achieved great things by stretching beyond their comfort zone make it very relatable and practical.
 Concrete tips and simple exercises invite readers to start putting the ideas into practice right away.
 Comic strips and spot art feature diverse girls, and the text covers a broad range of girls' experiences, including girls of color, girls who wear hijab, and LGBTQ kids.
 It provides some guidance on keeping social media drama in check.
 It also encourages readers to look up #likeagirl on social media and to check out a girl power-themed ad campaign by a shampoo company.
 The publisher recommends this for readers as young as 8, but the themes of feeling pressure to perform academically, dealing with social media, and contending with media messages on gender make it a better fit for slightly older kids.
-Note: Common Sense Media CEO Jim Steyer is listed in the book's acknowledgements section.
+Note: Common Sense Media CEO Jim Steyer is listed in the book's acknowledgments section.

 What's the story?

 THE CONFIDENCE CODE FOR GIRLS aims to help girls recognize and understand the power of confidence in action, and learn how to strengthen their own self-assurance.
 It outlines what confidence really looks like, focusing on the importance of living your values and acting with integrity.
 The authors outline the basic formula for building confidence -- taking more risks, avoiding overthinking, and being authentic -- and provide helpful exercises for readers to explore their own values and adjust that formula to suit their own passions and dreams.